RakhithJK/wazuh-wazuh-qa-wiki/Deployer-pipeline.md

 ### Connection artifact

-Instances connection information file.
 Connection information is generated depending on the service and OS of the instance.

 If it is an `EC2` Windows instance, to access the machine it is recommended to download the Remmina client.